Jaya Prakash Narayana

-Jaya Prakash Narayana (born 14 January 1956), is an Indian liberal politician and activist.
+Jaya Prakash Narayana (born 14 January 1956) is an Indian liberal politician, activist and a former public administrator.
 He is the founder and president of Lok Satta Party.
-He served as a Member of the Legislative Assembly from Kukatpally constituency of Andhra Pradesh in India.
-In May 2014, he contested from Malkajgiri as a Member of Parliament and lost.
+He served as a member of the Legislative Assembly from Kukatpally constituency of Telangana in India.

-A former Indian public administrator and physician by education, he is the founder and General Secretary of Foundation for Democratic Reforms(NGO), an independent public-policy think-tank and research-resource centre.
+A doctor by profession, he joined the Indian Administrative Service and served as an officer of from 1980 to 1996, he took voluntary resignation from the service and started the Loksatta Movement, which had been instrumental in bringing several important national reforms.
+He is also the founder and General Secretary of Foundation for Democratic Reforms (NGO), an independent public-policy think-tank and research-resource centre.

 Narayana is also a political reformer and columnist.
 He is well known for his role in electoral reforms and the Right to Information (RTI) act.
-He has also written columns in Indian newspapers, such as Times of India, The Economic Times, Financial Express, The Hindu and Eenadu, and hosted television shows covering elections and politics such as "Pratidhwani", and also acts as a mentor to Vision India Foundation.
+He has also written columns in Indian newspapers, such as Times of India, The Economic Times, Financial Express, The Hindu and Eenadu, and hosted television shows covering elections and politics such as Pratidhwani, and also acts as a mentor to Vision India Foundation.

 Early life

-Jayaprakash Narayan was born on 14 January 1956, in Naghbir, Maharashtra into a Telugu speaking family, and was raised in Godavarru Village from the age of 3, near Vijayawada in Andhra Pradesh, and pursued his education in Telugu Medium.
-Then after the age of 7, he along with his parents moved to another village, Vemanda near Indupally, Krishna District.
+Jayaprakash Narayana was born on 14 January 1956, in Naghbir, Maharashtra into a Telugu speaking family of Venkateswara Rao and Balamma.
+His father was a Railway employee.
+Narayana was raised in Godavarru Village from the age of 3, near Vijayawada in Andhra Pradesh, and pursued his education in Telugu Medium.
 He joined Andhra Loyola College in 1969 for his intermediate education.
 He obtained his medical degree from Guntur Medical College.

 Civil service

-Narayana joined public administration after making it to I.A.S. in 1980 standing All India Rank 4.
+Narayana joined public administration after making it to IAS in 1980 standing All India Rank 4.
 He worked on agriculture, irrigation, technology, and youth rehabilitation projects in various capacities and in various districts of Andhra Pradesh and Telangana.
 Some of his achievements during his 16-year-long career in government include: